RickStrahl/GistIntegration-MarkdownMonster-Addin/Readme.md

 that takes the current Clipboard or Editor text selection and pastes it as a Gist on Github.
 The resulting Gist is then embedded - via `<script>` tag - into the current Markdown document replacing the current selection.

+> Make sure you edit the Addin Configuration (use the down arrow next to the Github Icon on the toolbar) to configure your Github User name and Authentication token.

 ### Usage for Paste Code as Gist
 Paste Code as Gist UI: